casangi/casadocs/docs/tasks/task_hanningsmooth.rst

        --- Data selection parameters ---

        field -- Select field using field id(s) or field name(s).
            [run listobs to obtain the list iof d's or names]

-           default: ''=all fields If field string is a non-negative integer, it is assumed to be a field index otherwise, it is assumed to be a field name field='0~2'; field ids 0,1,2
+           If field string is a non-negative integer then it is assumed to be a field index.
+           Otherwise, it is assumed to be a field name.

+           default: ''=all fields
+           field='0~2'; field ids 0,1,2
            field='0,4,5~7'; field ids 0,4,5,6,7
            field='3C286,3C295'; fields named 3C286 and 3C295
-              field = '3,4C*'; field id 3, all names starting with 4C
+           field = '3,4C\*'; field id 3, all names starting with 4C
        spw -- Select spectral window/channels
            default: ''=all spectral windows and channels
            spw='0~2,4'; spectral windows 0,1,2,4 (all channels)
            spw='&lt;2';  spectral windows less than 2 (i.e. 0,1)
            spw='0:5~61'; spw 0, channels 5 to 61
            spw='0,10,3:3~45'; spw 0,10 all channels, spw 3 - chans 3 to 45.
            spw='0~2:2~6'; spw 0,1,2 with channels 2 through 6 in each.
-              spw = '*:3~64'  channels 3 through 64 for all sp id's
+           spw = '\*:3~64'  channels 3 through 64 for all sp id's
            spw = ' :3~64' will NOT work.

            NOTE: mstransform does not support multiple channel ranges per spectral window (';').

        scan -- Scan number range
            default: ''=all
        antenna -- Select data based on antenna/baseline